 Shopping in Israel

 There is a wide choice for shoppers in Israel.
-High quality shopping malls, designer boutiques, traditional markets, antique shops and high street shops all have their place.
-Contrary to a widespread belief among visitors, bargaining is not common in Israel except in the markets.
-One of the highlights of visiting Israel is a trip to one of these very animated markets (shuks) of tremendous cultural diversity, notably the Carmel Market in Tel Aviv or Mahane Yehuda Market in Jerusalem.
+High quality shopping malls, designer boutiques, traditional markets, antique shops and high street shops all have a home in the country.
+Contrary to a widespread belief among visitors, bargaining is not common in Israel outside of markets.
+That being said, a trip to one of these very animated markets (shuks) full of tremendous cultural diversity, notably the Carmel Market in Tel Aviv or Mahane Yehuda Market in Jerusalem, are an absolute must.

 Sun-Fri 0800-1900, although many Jewish-run shops will close mid-afternoon on Friday in preparation for Shabbat, while Arabic stores are closed on Fridays.

 Nightlife in Israel

 Israelis love to let their hair down and as such bars and nightclubs can be found in most cities.
-Israel's club scene in Tel Aviv and Jerusalem draws DJs from the USA aand Europe.
-Tel Aviv in particular has a wealth of entertainment, though you’ll find rock, jazz, folk, and pop music clubs in all the main cities and resorts.
-Israeli folklore and dance shows can also be seen everywhere, especially in the kibbutzim.
-Nightlife in Jerusalem is a little more muted but there are a few good clubs, including the legendary Haoman 17 (www.haoman17tlv.co.il).
+Tel Aviv's club scene draws many DJs from the USA and Europe, though you'll find rock, jazz, folk, and pop music clubs in all the main cities and resorts.
+Israeli folklore and dance shows can also be seen in big cities.
+Nightlife in Jerusalem is a little more muted but there are still good clubs, including the legendary Haoman 17 (www.haoman17tlv.co.il).

-Particularly prominent in Israeli life are classical music, ballet, opera, and theatre, which are mainly based in Tel Aviv.
-The city is home to nearly half of Israel’s performing arts centres, including the mainstream Habima Theatre (www.habima.co.il) and the contemporary Suzanne Dellal Centre (www.suzannedellal.org.il).
+Classical music, ballet, operate and theatre are also prominent and mainly based in Tel Aviv.
+The city is home to nearly half of Israel's performing arts centres, including the mainstream Habima Theatre (www.habima.co.il) and the contemporary Suzanne Dellal Centre (www.suzannedellal.org.il).
 The New Israel Opera (www.israel-opera.co.il) performs at the Tel Aviv Performing Arts Center.
 The Israeli Philharmonic Orchestra (www.ipo.co.il) performs primarily at the Charles R Bronfman Auditorium.

 Cinema is extremely popular in Israel and many cinemas screen three daily shows of international and local films.